DURABILITY OF BRIDGES AND STRUCTURES - 2022/3

 Formative assessment and feedback

 Formative assessment, in the form of a comments and (appropriate) worked solutions, is provided during tutorials and seminars and via on-line discussions and during the exam revision sessions.
-The coursework provides a vehicle for both written and verbal formative feedback prior to the summative assessment element.
+The formative coursework Case Study Part 1. provides a vehicle for both written and verbal feedback prior to the summative assessment element.